mha9507/python-unittest-bank/README.md

-# Bank Account Example - Unit Testing with Coverage in Python
+# Bank Account Example - Starter Python repo for testing and CI

 This Python project is a starter repo that is used for teaching unit testing, code coverage, and CI using a simple `BankAccount` class.
 The project includes methods for depositing, withdrawing, and transferring funds with basic validation rules.
 We will implement unit tests using [unittest](https://docs.python.org/3/library/unittest.html), and we will measure code coverage with [coverage](https://coverage.readthedocs.io/en/7.6.4/).